-USC 15-14: Quantifying the Impact of Next-Generation Modes of Delivery (Carlsson, USC) (8/15/2015 - 8/14/2016).
-This project is completed.
-The purpose of this project is to apply quantitative tools from geospatial analysis, geometric probability theory, and mathematical optimization to predict the impacts that new delivery paradigms will have on traffic congestion and carbon emissions.
-There is an unprecedented expansion of last-mile delivery services that transport products to households within a short time frame.
-The net impact is that a person's trip to the store is now replaced by a trip taken by a third party, which might benefit from an economy of scale by, for example, taking an efficient route through multiple households at once, aggregating demand more efficiently.
-We model this change within a mathematical optimization framework to determine the circumstances under which these services can provide the greatest social benefit.
-We have completed and reported the findings of our project, namely a literature review, an analysis of multi-stop trips, and a study of temporally-varying demand and the impacts of profit maximization.
-We have found that delivery services can potentially reduce the carbon emissions in a region, although we currently estimate that the overall rate of adoption must be quite high-roughly 15 percent -- in order for these benefits to be realized.
+USC 15-14: Quantifying the Impact of Next-Generation Modes of Delivery (Carlsson, USC) The purpose of this project was to apply quantitative tools from geospatial analysis, geometric probability theory, and mathematical optimization to predict the impacts that new delivery paradigms will have on traffic congestion and carbon emissions.
+We modeled this change within a mathematical optimization framework to determine the circumstances under which these services can provide the greatest social benefit.
+We found that delivery services can reduce carbon emissions in a region, although we estimate that the overall rate of adoption much be quite high - roughly 15% - for these benefits to be realized.

-USC 15-15: The Decline in Inter- and Intra-Urban Mobility and its Impact on Passenger Travel (Painter, USC) (8/15/2015 - 12/31/2016 (no cost extension)).
-This project consists of three parts: 1) analyze characteristics and implications of declining US migration trends, 2) conduct empirical analyses to determine how current trend affects urban passenger travel demand, and 3) discuss strategies to help achieve national/regional transportation policy goals considering current population dynamics.
-We have developed the methodology, reviewed the literature, and considered data availability and accuracy.
-We performed geospatial data collection and preparation, and addressed a major geospatial incongruency problem in this study period.
-We have started conducting a longitudinal analysis of the determinants of transit ridership across US urbanized areas, isolating how inter-urban migration affects ridership by altering demographic landscapes.
-The estimated effect is expected to help forecast the demand for transit use across select cities that are most affected by the decline in mobility.
-Finally, we explore and discuss various supply and demand side strategies aimed at managing auto demand and encouraging transit use.
+USC 15-15: The Decline in Inter- and Intra-Urban Mobility and its Impact on Passenger Travel (Painter, USC) We analyzed the characteristics and implications of declining US migration trends, conducted empirical analyses to determine how the current trend affects urban passenger travel demand, and discussed strategies to help achieve national/regional transportation policy goals considering current population dynamics.
+We developed the methodology, reviewed the literature, and considered data availability and accuracy.
+We performed geospatial data collection and preparation, and addressed a major geospatial incongruency problem.
+We conducted a longitudinal analysis of the determinants of transit ridership across US urbanized areas, isolating how inter-urban migration affects ridership by altering demographic landscapes.
+The estimated effect is expected to help forecast demand for transit use across select cities that are most affected by the decline in mobility.
+Finally, we explored and discussed various supply and demand side strategies aimed at managing auto demand and encouraging transit use.